geco-nhm/DeepLearningNiN_Matteo/CNNs_&_ORTHOIMAGES/splitting_dataset/README.md

-Here, is used mainly the train/val script. it requires a folder that contains subfolders of all the classes filled with the data for each class. for instance, it would start like :
+Here, is used mainly the train/val script. it requires a folder that contains subfolders of all the classes filled with the data for each class. for instance, it would start like : (i think it's presented clearly only if you are in edition mode)

 dataset/
 │